Sodium-Aluminate/wordForget/README.md

 ## format
 words must match word+"**\\t**"+meaning, and each line can contain only one word.

-you may need to change the format if your vocabulary list was copied from somw website.
+you may need to change the format if your vocabulary list was copied from somw website. (tips: try excel?)

 if your computer can't input tab, copy one from somewhere else.

 ## args
-path=\<words list file\> savePath=\<the data about how much you Forgot should be placed\>
+`path=<words list file> savePath=<the data about how much you Forgot should be placed>`

+save path is not necessary.

 ## usage
 `q` for exit program